eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

     subsections:
       - name: Condorcet is an Approximation
   - name: Generalized Condorcet Methods
+  - name: You can't prove it's not Condorcet
+    slug: you-cant-prove-its-not-condorcet
   - name: But wait, there's more!
     slug: but-wait-theres-more
     subsections: